Roméo et Juliette (musical): Synopsis

 The next day, Benvolio and Mercutio meet Romeo: they accuse him of betrayal (On dit dans la rue).
 Out on the streets of Verona, Tybalt - unaware of his new blood tie to Romeo - searches for Romeo (C'est le jour) and when he finds him, challenges him to a fight, which Romeo refuses (Le duel).
 Mercutio takes up the challenge and is mortally wounded.
 Driven by guilt, grief, and youthful-hotheadedness, Romeo kills Tybalt (Mort de Mercutio).
 The two families, plunged into mourning, ask the Prince for revenge (La vengeance).
 Finally, he banishes Romeo from Verona and thinks about the political power (Le pouvoir).
 In her bedroom, Juliet learns the bad news from the Nurse.
 She is torn between the love for her cousin and for her husband.
 Romeo goes to Friar Lawrence's.
 He thinks banishment is worse than death (Duo du désespoir).

 Romeo and Juliet spend their wedding night together and Romeo makes his escape to Mantua (Le chant de l'alouette).
 Shortly after her husband has left, Juliet is informed by her parents that she is to be married to Paris.
 She refuses and they threaten to disown her (Demain).
 Upset, Lord Capulet sings about the love he has for his daughter (Avoir une fille).
 In her room, Juliet asks why she has to obey (Pourquoi).
 In Mantua, Romeo thinks of Juliet.
 In desperation, she turns to Friar Lawrence, who devises an ingenious plan, which he hopes will ultimately bring a happy ending for both the lovers and their two families (Sans elle).

 Juliet appears to go along with the marriage plans but, in the night before the wedding, she takes the drug prepared by Friar Lawrence which makes her appear dead (Le poison).
 Juliet is duly laid in the family vault, hoping to wake up to find Romeo waiting for her.
 Unfortunately, The Friar's message telling Romeo of the plan somehow goes astray, and instead he hears only from Benvolio that his wife Juliet is dead (Comment lui dire).

 Grief-stricken, he breaks into the Capulet vault, finds what he believes to be the mortal remains of his beloved, and takes poison to be reunited with her in death (Mort de Roméo).
 Soon afterwards, Juliet awakes to find her husband dead and she stabs herself with Romeo's dagger (La mort de Juliette).
 Friar Lawrence enters the vault and finds the two lovers dead.
 He complains to God (J'sais plus).
 When the whole story is told, the two devastated families agree henceforward to live in peace (Coupables).

+Reception

+In the two years since opening at Palais des Congres in Paris, Roméo et Juliette sold more tickets in France than 1998 musical Notre Dame de Paris.